Book your place for the NLA Annual Lunch 2018, taking place on Wednesday 4 July at the Guildhall.

 Educational establishments of all kinds – nurseries, schools, academies, universities, training centres – where design enhances the learning experience.

 The best examples of individual new homes across the capital, from one up to five units.

 Hotels, restaurants and bars that enhance the leisure offer for tourists, business people and Londoners in the capital – from budget to boutique to luxury.

-Housing - Sponsored by ALUK
+Sponsored by WICONA

 Multi-unit residential developments of any tenure – from social housing to PRS to prime resi, creating exemplary new places for people to live.

 Placemaking at its best – area-wide regeneration strategies and the creation of new parts of the city.